First Year Fellow

 During residency, she completed an advocacy project on Inclusive Recreation in the community with support from grants from the American Academy of Pediatrics, the Special Olympics, and the Hoekelman Center.
 Adriana is working on a Master’s in Public Health degree through the University of Rochester Department of Public Health Sciences.
 Her interests are in supporting individuals with developmental disabilities and their families through local and national advocacy, community engagement and support, and addressing health disparities.
 She enjoys spending time with her family, dance, yoga, theater, baking, painting/crafting, and exploring the world through the eyes of her young daughter!

-Fellowship at the University of Rochester has provided both Emily and Addie with the incredible opportunity to participate in the Leadership Education in Neurodevelopmental Disabilities (LEND) program through the Strong Center for Developmental Disabilities, our University Center for Excellence in Developmental Disabilities.
+Fellowship at the University of Rochester has provided Addie with the incredible opportunity to participate in the Leadership Education in Neurodevelopmental Disabilities (LEND) Program through the Strong Center for Developmental Disabilities, our University Center for Excellence in Developmental Disabilities.